Uninsured Motorist Property Damage Insurance: It’s Like Magic but Better

-Driving without insurance is illegal.
-If caught driving without auto insurance, you will be fined $500 or more, your license and registrations will be suspended for a month, and you will have to pay a reinstatement fee as well.
-If you’re caught several times, you could face some jail time.
+In most states, yes.
+If caught driving without auto insurance, you will be fined $500 or more, your license and registration will be suspended for a month, and you will have to pay a reinstatement fee as well.
+If you’re caught several times, you could possibly face jail time.
 Here are some other penalties you could face:

 - Community Service

 - SR-22 Requirement